The difference between WordPress Posts and Pages

 - WordPress Basics – Session 1 (azrealestateblogs.com)

 John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.